 If you'd like a refund, Norwegian will allow you to cancel your sailing and request one, but just how close to the sailing date you're permitted to do so depends on when your voyage is scheduled to begin.

-Due to recent public health events that have halted cruise operations and heightened concerns about travel, Norwegian has voluntarily suspended operations until November 1, 2020.
-Through NCL's Peace of Mind policy, passengers booked on sailings slated to depart between November 1 and December 31, 2020, have the ability to cancel as close as 48 hours prior to their sailing date for a full refund to be issued in the form of a future cruise credit that can be used to book another sailing through December 2022.
+Due to recent public health events that have halted cruise operations and heightened concerns about travel, Norwegian has voluntarily suspended operations.
+Through NCL's Peace of Mind policy, passengers booked on sailings slated to depart through October 31, 2021, have the ability to cancel as close as 15 days prior to their sailing date.
+Passengers who do so will be issued a full refund in the form of a future cruise credit that can be used to book another sailing through December 2022.

-For other sailings into 2021 and beyond, the line's cancellation and refund policies are based on sailing length and accommodation type, according to the following schedule.
-Of note is the fact that all sailings from November 1, 2020, to March 31, 2021, are fully refundable if cancellations are made at least two months in advance of the sailing date.
+For sailings after October 2021, the line's cancellation and refund policies are based on sailing length and accommodation type, according to the following schedule.
+Of note is the fact that all sailings until March 31, 2021, are fully refundable if cancellations are made at least two months in advance of the sailing date.

 Exceptions and Fine Print

-Cruisers should note that in order to cancel under Peace of Mind, all passengers in the reservation must accept the FCC.
-It is not possible for some to cancel and others to retain their bookings.
-It is also not possible for passengers to use the FCC to rebook the same voyage if the sailing proceeds as scheduled.
+Cruisers should note that in order to cancel under Peace of Mind, all passengers in the reservation had to accept the FCC.
+It was not possible for some to cancel and others to retain their bookings.
+It was also not possible for passengers to use the FCC to rebook the same voyage if the sailing proceeds as scheduled.

-Passengers canceling and requesting refunds under Norwegian's Peace of Mind policy will receive refunds to the original form of payment (instead of FCC) for dining, water/soda, internet and photo packages, as well as purchased onboard credits and items purchased as Bon Voyage or celebration gifts.
+Passengers who canceled and requested refunds under Norwegian's Peace of Mind policy received refunds to the original form of payment (instead of FCC) for dining, water/soda, internet and photo packages, as well as purchased onboard credits and items purchased as Bon Voyage or celebration gifts.

 Also note that refunds are not given by NCL for no-shows under any circumstances.
 Refunds are not issued for unsailed days if a passenger chooses to leave a sailing that has already commenced.